hansolo81/jambhala/docs/tsd/jambhala-2.md

 ## Background & research

 Normally, a rimaubank customer also has close family members or friends who are also rimaubank customer.
 This function allows the said rimaubank customer to send money to their family or friends.
-Extensive usage of this function means that funds stay and increase within maybank deposit accounts, maintaining or lowering the bank's cost of funds
+Extensive usage of this function means that funds stay and increase within rimaubank deposit accounts, maintaining or lowering the bank's cost of funds

 ## Problem statement